abdulla971/Pewlett-Hackard-Analysis/README.md

 ### Employees Eligible for Mentorship
 - Mentorship/training for an internal promotion is only available for 1549 employee who are qualified.

+## Summary
+The company Pewlett Hackard is most likely facing a 90,000 vacant positions in the company in the near future.
+Considering the low number of employees who are qualified for the mentorship/training for an internal promotion this will cause Pewlett hackard to face a serious deficit when the employees begin to retire in large number.